Frans-Willem/CsrSpiDrivers/README.md

 Csr-spi-ftdi driver supports several options, that can be set as environment variables or using the -TRANS option to most CSR commandline apps.

-* `FTDI_BASE_CLOCK` - Base clock frequency in Hz, default is 4 MHz.
-Changing
+* `SPIMAXCLOCK` - Maximum SPI clock frequency in kHz, default is 1000.
-  this value proportionally changes all SPI clock rates.
+  Practical values range from 20 to 2000.
+CSR app may automatically slow SPI clock down when read or write verification fails.
+Some commands are always executed at 20 kHz.
 * `FTDI_LOG_LEVEL` - sets csr-spi-ftdi log level, available log levels:
   `quiet`, `err`, `warn`, `info`, `debug`.
 Adding a `,dump` option provides hex dumps of transferred data.
 Example: `FTDI_LOG_LEVEL=info,dump`.
 Default: